 Practitioners and developers have fundamentally different ways of making changes, but that doesn’t mean they can’t work in parallel.
 Developers create code that trickles up to a production environment whereas editors have their content pass through multiple hands until it ends up live on production.
 A developer has all the power in this process, while an editor is dependent on a developer setting up a preview environment.

 Contentful makes it simple to support both styles of work.
 Developers can test and work through their changes using environments, which are built to meet the needs of a modern engineering team.
 Environments support everything a developer needs to preview their projects by enabling iterative development, and by making it easy to integrate content management with continuous integration and continuous delivery.

 Editors can use the Preview API to set up spaces, where they can experiment with changes to content before rolling it out to a live site.
 They’re able to directly see the results of their changes without constantly having to go back to the development team and ask to push updates.
 Contentful’s customizable roles and permissions also allow cross-functional teams to build workflows that empower editors to produce better content, faster.

 Developers and editors have different sets of needs and priorities, yet they work on the same projects and with the same systems.
-We warmly invite you to join us at Contentful’s next technical webinar coming up on Tuesday May 7th, 8:00 am PDT/5:00 pm CET.
-In this one hour session, you’ll hear from Contentful Developer Evangelist Shy Ruparel and master content creator Jo Fraser.
+Watch our recent webinar on demand to see how it's done!
+You’ll hear from Contentful Developer Evangelist Shy Ruparel and master content creator Jo Fraser.
 We will be sharing best practices for successful workflows and provide a detailed walkthrough of how to set up optimal preview environments - for both editors and developers.
-Sign up free here
+Watch on demand here.